Saximn/tiktok-techjam-2025/project_report.md

 ## Project Overview

-This project implements the winning solution for The Learning Agency Lab's PII (Personally Identifiable Information) Data Detection Competition on Kaggle.
-The objective was to develop automated techniques to detect and remove PII from educational data, which will support learning science research and the development of educational tools.
+This project implements the solution for Tiktok Techjam 2025.
+The objective was to develop automated techniques to detect and remove PII from Tiktok videos.

-## Competition Context

-**Competition Name:** The Learning Agency Lab - PII Data Detection
-**Objective:** Develop automated techniques to detect and remove PII from educational data
-**Impact:** Lower the cost of releasing educational datasets and enable researchers to tap into large public educational datasets

 ## Solution Architecture

-Our winning approach employs an ensemble of five diverse DeBERTa-v3-large models, each incorporating different architectural modifications to maximize performance and diversity:
+Our approach employs an ensemble of five diverse DeBERTa-v3-large models, each incorporating different architectural modifications to maximize performance and diversity:

 ### Model Components